Portadown: World War II

 A large prisoner-of-war (POW) camp was built at Portadown during World War II.
 It was at the site of a former sports facility on what was then the western edge of town.
 This area is now covered by housing from Fitzroy Street and the Brownstown Estates.
 The camp housed (mostly) German POWs.
-For a time these POWs were guarded by Welsh servicemen who had been transferred from Germany (known as "Bluecaps") and who were billeted at St Patrick's Hall in Thomas Street.
+For a time these POWs were guarded by Welsh servicemen (known as "Bluecaps") who had been transferred from assignments with troops in Germany.
+They were billeted at St Patrick's Hall in Thomas Street.

-The local newspaper carried a story of another POW camp, adjacent to Killicomaine Castle (also known as Irwin's Castle) in what was then known as "Cullen's Lane" but is now called "Princess Way" and part of the Killicomaine estate, built in 1954 and largely contemporary with other estates built by the then Portadown Borough Council and the former Northern Ireland Housing Trust (now called the Northern Ireland Housing Executive).
+The local newspaper carried a story of another POW camp, adjacent to Killicomaine Castle (also known as Irwin's Castle), in what was then known as "Cullen's Lane" but is now called "Princess Way".
+That area was later part of the Killicomaine estate, housing built in 1954 and largely contemporary with other estates built by the then Portadown Borough Council and the former Northern Ireland Housing Trust (now called the Northern Ireland Housing Executive).

-A third camp was built on the Carrickblacker estate towards the end of the war, possibly as an overflow for the nearby Elmfield Camp in Gilford, but was used as accommodation for Allied troops and no Axis pow's were ever imprisoned there.
+A third camp was built on the Carrickblacker estate towards the end of World War II, possibly as an overflow for the nearby Elmfield Camp in Gilford.
+It was used as accommodation for Allied troops and no Axis POWs were ever imprisoned there.

 In 2005, a public air-raid shelter was uncovered during excavation works near the riverbank just outside the town centre.
-One of ten built by the council during World War II, it is one of only two now remaining, the other at the new roundabout on the Gilford Road, and a rare example of public air raid shelters in Northern Ireland.
+One of ten built by the council during World War II, it is one of only two now remaining.
+The other is at the new roundabout on the Gilford Road.
+These are rare examples of public air raid shelters in Northern Ireland.